ThomasWagner-dev/Pungeon/README.md

 ## data.nbt
 the file data.nbt stores all data except save files.
 This includes weapons, items, enemies, the world and a lot more.
 NBT or Named Binary Tag is a file format used by the game Minecraft and can be opened using an nbtexplorer such as [NBTExplorer](https://github.com/jaquadro/NBTExplorer/releases/tag/v2.8.0-win)

+## Noised map generation
+The rooms of the dungeon don't always look the same.
+They differ each time the game is started (aka the screens are cashed).
+This is due to generation noise (defined in the data.nbt) and is applied when the map is generated.

 ## Contributers
 -Thomas Wagner